 Prior to your PRP Therapy session, our physician will discuss what to expect during your treatment.
 However, it is helpful to remember that there are a few things to take into consideration before your session:

-- At least three to four days before your procedure, discontinue anti-inflammatory medications
+- At least five days before your procedure, discontinue anti-inflammatory medications

-- One to two weeks before your procedure, discontinue any blood thinning herbs, supplements, or vitamins
+- One week before your procedure, discontinue any blood thinning herbs or supplements

 - One to two weeks before your procedure, discontinue systematic steroids